jsmuster/qq/README.md

 # qq
-QQ is a development platform for building highly modular, maintainable client and server applications quickly.
+QQ is a development platform for building highly modular, maintainable applications quickly.

 QQ is comprised of concepts easily understood by any programmer.

+QQ excells at desktop, mobile & server applications; including chrome extensions.

 ## Quickstart